AndrewHenderson/css-architecture/README.md

 I believe we have to be disciplined about what we define as components within our CSS language.

-As a team, we should define only what all buttons actually share: properties which MUST be present that CANNOT deviate.
-Otherwise, one can no longer refer to it a “button.”
+As a team, we should define only what all buttons actually share: properties which *MUST* be present that *CANNOT* deviate.
+Otherwise, one can no longer refer to it as a `button`.

 We’ll probably find these components consist of very little.
 ```css